Incoming First-Year Student FAQs

 - Science (Chemistry or Physics, based on academic interest and advanced placement credit, 4 credits)

-- Intro to Computing (4 credits) OR Introduction to Engineering (ENGRI) (3 credits)*
+- Intro to Computing (4 credits) OR Intro to Engineering (ENGRI) (3 credits)*

 - Engineering Seminar (ENGRG 1050) (1 credit)